Shippable/docs/sources/provision/tutorial/provision-aws-ec2-ansible.md

 ####4.
 Run the build job `prov_aws_ec2_ans`

-You can manually run the job by right clicking on the job and clicking on `Build job`, or by committing a change to your repository containing ansible config.
+You can manually run the job by right clicking on the job and clicking on **Build job**, or by committing a change to your repository containing ansible config.

 <img src="/images/tutorial/provision-aws-ec2-ansible-fig2.png" alt="Build console output">

-Confirm that the desired EC2 instance was created in AWS.
+Confirm that the required EC2 instance was created in AWS.

 ## OPTIONAL: Automating the termination of AWS EC2 with Ansible